Apply for the EE RLF Bridge Loan here: Application Link

-COMING SOON - Energy Efficiency Revolving Loan Fund (EE RLF)
+NOW ACCEPTING APPLICATIONS - Energy Efficiency Revolving Loan Fund

 The Illinois Environmental Protection Agency (“IEPA”) Office of Energy, in partnership with the Illinois Finance Authority & Climate Bank (“IFA”), is excited to announce the launch of a new Energy Efficiency Revolving Loan Fund (“EE RLF”) Capitalization Grant Program made possible by the Bipartisan Infrastructure Law (“BIL”) and the U.S. Department of Energy (“US DOE”).
 This program aims to support and accelerate energy efficiency projects statewide, with a special focus on assisting nonprofits, public entities, and underserved communities.

 To minimize this gap, IFA’s Bridge Loans will offer low-interest, short-term financing up to $1,000,000.
-Loans are available for up to 24 months, with no monthly payments required until receipt of direct pay tax credits from the U.S. Treasury.
-This financing solution ensures that nonprofit and public entities can participate fully in the clean energy transition.
+Loans are available for up to 24 months, with no monthly payments required until receipt of direct pay tax credits from the U.S. Treasury and/or receipt of Solar for All incentives from the Illinois Power Agency.
+In select cases, the Authority will also consider participating with a Project Lender to finance project costs not covered by IRA Tax Credits and IL Solar for All incentives.
+These financing solutions ensure that nonprofit and public entities can participate fully in the clean energy transition.

 The EE RLF aligns with Illinois' commitment to clean energy and sustainability, supporting the State's climate goals and the Biden Administration's Justice40 initiative, which aims to direct 40% of the overall benefits of federal investments in climate and clean energy to disadvantaged communities.

-The Authority is working to develop and implement its Bridge Loan product to be released in Summer 2025.
+The Authority will be frequently accepting stakeholder feedback to continuously refine its Bridge Loan product.
 The Authority will be hosting several stakeholder engagement sessions to solicit feedback from relevant parties.
-If you are not on the Authority's email list and are interested in participating in these conversations, please email cbrinley@il-fa.com
+If you are not on the Authority's email list and are interested in participating in these conversations, please email federalfunding@il-fa.com.

 Key features of the program include: